dwyl/rag-elixir-doc/README.md

 It seems that Claude3.5 Sonnet and ChatGTP give much "better" responses than Llama.
 However, we need an API to reach their REST API whilst we can run la local version of the LLama LLM.

-We will therefor choose LLama, running it at no cost, knowing that it can only get better by choosing a "paid" version with OpenAI or better Anthropic.
+We will therefore choose LLama, running it at no cost, knowing that it can only get better by choosing a "paid" version with OpenAI or better Anthropic.

 ### Conclusion for the choice of our models